International-Soil-Radiocarbon-Database/ISRaD/README.md

 library(ISRaD)
 ```

-*For more information and to find out how to get involved visit our website [soilradiocarbon.org](www.soilradiocarbon.org)*
+*For more information, and to find out how to get involved, visit our website: [soilradiocarbon.org](www.soilradiocarbon.org)*

 # The ISRaD R package is now on CRAN!
 Note that as ISRaD data is stored here on github, rather than inside of the R package, you will always be able to access the latest data from versions v1.0.0 or greater of the ISRaD package.
 The version on CRAN is v1.2.3.